xueeinstein/oTree-game/README.md

 otree runprodserver
 ```

-__Notice__: the fist command is to disable debug information, so when you want to get the debug information back, just execute `export OTREE_PRODUCTION=0`
+__Notice__: the first command is to disable debug information, so when you want to get the debug information back, just execute `export OTREE_PRODUCTION=0`
-from terminal.
+from the same terminal.